A laptop with a notepad and pen on it.

 1. Give clear expectations to students

-When teaching small groups, it's good practice to let students know what they need to be doing and when so they can prepare in advance of a session to make the most of their learning.
-For example, forewarning students before an online synchronous session, if you want them to have their cameras on.
+When teaching small groups, it's good practice to let students know what they need to be doing and when so they can prepare in advance of a session.
+For example, forewarning students if you want them to have their cameras on.
 This gives them time to be prepared and having the video on can improve digital wellbeing and student engagement.

 2. Be inclusive and accessible

-It is the department’s/programme’s decision to record all, part or none of a seminar.
-The decision will be influenced by the type of seminar, the level and type of student interaction required.
-If the department decides not enable students to access recordings of seminars (note only a single repeat of multiple seminars would normally be provided) then alternative mechanisms to enable student learning associated with seminar teaching events must be devised.
+It is the department’s/programme’s decision whether to record a seminar.
+The decision will be influenced by the type of seminar and the level of student interaction required.
+If the department decides not to record seminars then alternative mechanisms to enable student learning must be devised.

 See the Small Group specific accessibility expectations in the Accessibility guide for further information.